Business Rates freedom of information requests

 More information about the reports follows.
 As you look at the reports, it's important to understand the limitations to the data.

-Business Rates records show
+Business Rates FOI reports.

 Accounts in credit

 Accounts can be in credit for a number of reasons, including following a revaluation that decreases the rateable value.
 Where there is a credit showing when we run the annual bill, we'll automatically offset the amount against the new balance.

 We update accounts daily, so accounts might have corresponding debits.

 The Council now publishes the combined amount of business rate credits written on and credits, rather than individual business rates accounts with credit balances.

 Information in respect of individual business rates credit balances is exempt under section 31(1)(a) of the Freedom of Information Act 2000 (prevention or detection of crime).
 The Council holds this information but believes that its disclosure could result in fraudulent refund claims being made to the Council for these credit balances.

 This follows a decision of the Information Commission dated 4 October 2017 in respect of a request made of London Borough of Hammersmith & Fulham in respect of a request for NNDR credit balances.

 Engaging section 31 requires a public interest test to be considered.
 There is a general public interest in increasing openness and transparency in relation to the Council’s collection of taxes and the management of finances.
 However, this could be largely met by the releasing the combined amount of business rate credits which does not identify individual accounts.
 On this basis, the Council feels that the public interest in disclosing the information requested is outweighed by the public interest in preventing the risk of fraudulent claims being made.

 Revenues Service - Cheshire East Council Contact us aboutBusiness Rates enquiry form